aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/calculate-distance-between-geometries/_index.md

 ```

 ### Step 1: Create a Polygon Geometry
+The `Polygon` class represents a planar area defined by a closed ring of points.

 ```csharp
 var polygon = new Polygon();
 ```

 We start with an empty polygon that will later represent a rectangular area.

 ### Step 2: Define the Polygon Exterior Ring
+The exterior ring is a closed loop of points that defines the polygon’s boundary.
+In this example we create a 1 × 1 square.

 ```csharp
 polygon.ExteriorRing = new LinearRing(new[]
 {